chanyoonzhu/reading-notes-software/DDIA/chapter9-consistency_and_consensus.md

         * details: each read/write sent to nodes are tracked with a globally unique transaction id (managed by coordinator) if abort is needed.
 Once a node answer "yes", it must commit the transaction in phase 2 if the coordinator chooses to do so (even if node crashes, it will commit after it comes back).
 Once a coordinator decides all nodes should commit, all nodes must commit in spite of request fail or timeout (the coordinator keeps retrying until successful).
 If the coordinator crashes, the participants can do nothing but wait.
 The coordinator must write its commit or abort decision to a transaction log on disk before sending out final requests to helper recover from crash.
         * pros & cons:
-            (+) result is similar as a regular single-node atomic commit (-) a blocking commit when the coordinator crashes and all nodes waiting for it to recover at phase 2. (performance penalty - database cannot release those locks until the transaction commits or aborts and no other transaction can modify those rows until then; many cloud services choose not to implement distributed transactions due to this reason)
+            (+) result is similar as a regular single-node atomic commit (-) does not satisfy the "Termination" properties of a consensus algorhm: a blocking commit when the coordinator crashes and all nodes waiting for it to recover at phase 2. (performance penalty - database cannot release those locks until the transaction commits or aborts and no other transaction can modify those rows until then; many cloud services choose not to implement distributed transactions due to this reason)
             (-) single point of failure if the coordinator runs only on a single node (-) coordinator log makes the application not stateless (need to store the transaction log in disk, like a database)
         * a standard for implementation across heterogeneous technologies (participants of 2PC use two or more different technologies) - XA transactions
             * a C API for interfacing with a transaction coordinator.
             * the coordinator in application calls the WA API to find out whether an operation should be part of a distributed transaction, and ask the participants to prepare, commit, or abort
-* Distributed Transactions in Practice
+    * fault-tolerant consensus algorithms
+        * the best known fault-tolerant consensus algorithm are: Viewstamped Replication, Paxos, Raft, and Zab
+        * are in fact total ordering broadcast (which is equivalent to repeated rounds of consensus)
+        * elects a "leader" in each epoch using an incremented epoch number to track votes.
+The leader if voted from a quorum of nodes
+        * biggest difference from 2PC: cencus is arrived from a majority of nodes (quorum) where as in 2PC, concensus need to be obtained from all nodes
+* ZooKeeper - a service implementing concensus algorithm
+    * what is ZooKeeper used for: users "outsource" some of the work of coordinating nodes to SooKeeper
+    * use cases:
+        1. choose a leader (for databases, job schedulers, etc.)
+        1. deciding which partition to assign to which node
+        1. service discovery (actually not requuires consensus that much, DNS can do the job)
+        1. membership services: determines which nodes are currently active and live members of a cluster